-(Term: December 4, 2017 to October 31, 2020)
+(Term: November 01, 2020 to October 31, 2023)

-Kostan R. Lathouris, an enrolled member of the Chemehuevi Indian Tribe, received his Juris Doctor from the William S. Boyd School of Law at the University of Nevada, Las Vegas (“UNLV”) in 2015 and his Bachelor of Arts in Political Science, as a University Honors Scholar, from UNLV in 2009.
-He is a member of both the State Bar of Nevada and the State Bar of California, and is admitted to practice in the United States District Courts for the District of Nevada, the Central District of California, and the Eastern District of California; the Ninth Circuit Court of Appeals; and in the courts for the Chemehuevi Indian Tribe, the Las Vegas Paiute Tribe, and the Colorado Indian River Tribe.
+He is the managing member of Lathouris Law PLLC, a law practice dedicated to asserting and defending tribal sovereignty.
+He received his Juris Doctor from the William S. Boyd School of Law at the University of Nevada, Las Vegas (“UNLV”) in 2015 and his Bachelor of Arts in Political Science, as a University Honors Scholar, from UNLV in 2009.
+He is a member of both the State Bars of Nevada and California, and is admitted to practice in multiple federal, tribal, and state courts.

 In association with Rapport & Marston, Kostan served on the legal team for the Chemehuevi Indian Tribe in Chemehuevi Indian Tribe, et al. v.
 McMahon, et al., 934 F.3d 1076 (9th Cir.
 2019), cert denied, 140 S. Ct.
 1295 (2020), whereupon the Chemehuevi Indian Tribe was able to successfully obtain a federal court decision that the land in question was within the boundaries of the Tribe’s reservation and was therefore Indian country, and that the county law enforcement committed civil rights violations for enforcing state regulatory law against tribal members on that land.